superruzafa/visual-scala-reference/_functions/lastIndexOfSlice.md

 }
 ~~~

-`lastIndexOfSlice` returns the index of the first element where another collection `as` can be found as a slice.
+`lastIndexOfSlice` returns the index of the last element where the collection `as` can be found as a slice.

 <figure class="diagram">
   <img src="images/lastIndexOfSlice.1.svg" alt="lastIndexOfSlice function">
   <!-- <figcaption class="diagram-desc"></figcaption> -->
 </figure>

-The search can start at a given offset index `j`.
+The search can start at the given offset `j`.

 <figure class="diagram">
   <img src="images/lastIndexOfSlice.2.svg" alt="lastIndexOfSlice function">